McOgola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines in the file that do not contain bin
+Display lines of a file starting with a letter